Registration Open

 Maximiliano Miranda Esteban

-Computer Engineer with a degree in Video Game Design and Development from ESNE University.
-I am currently working as lead software engineer at Sngular
+Computer Engineer with a degree in Video Game Design and Development from UDIT University.
+I am currently working as lead software engineer a

 View more